Welshy92/heritage-housing-analysis/README.md

 - Client Benefits:

-  - By understanding the most relevant variables correlated with sale price, the client can make informed decisions to maximize the sale prices of the inherited properties.
+  - By understanding the most relevant variables correlated with sale price, the client can make informed decisions to maximise the sale prices of the inherited properties.

 ## Dashboard Design (Streamlit Dashboard)